nitinbhandari001/Covid-19-outbreak-notification-system/README.md

 Dependencies used:
   plyer : for notifications
-  bs4   : for scraping datadirectly from site
+  bs4   : for scraping data directly from site